Discriminator optimal transport: Background

 An optimal $\pi^*$ satisfies $W(p, q) = \mathbb{E}_{(\sbm x, \sbm y) \sim \pi^*}[||\bm x - \bm y||_2]$, and it realizes the most effective transport between two probability densities under the $l_2$ cost.
 Interestingly, \eqref{eWD} has the dual form

 The duality is called Kantorovich-Rubinstein duality \cite{villani2008optimal, peyre2017computational}.
 Note that $||f||_{Lip}$ is defined in \eqref{lip}, and the dual variable $\tilde{D}$ should satisfy Lipschitz continuity condition $||\tilde{D}||_{Lip} \leq 1$.
 One may wonder whether any relationship between the optimal transport plan $\pi^*$ and the optimal dual variable $D^*$ exist or not.
 The following theorem is an answer and it plays a key role in this paper. \begin{theorem} Suppose $\pi^*$ and $D^*$ are optimal solutions of the primal \eqref{eWD} and the dual \eqref{KantDual} problem, respectively.
-If $\pi^*$ is deterministic optimal transport described by a certain automorphism\footnote{ It is equivalent to assume there exists an unique solution of the corresponding Monge problem:
+If $\pi^*$ is deterministic optimal transport described by a certain automorphism\footnote{ It is equivalent to assume there exists a solution of the corresponding Monge problem:

-Reconstructing $T^*$ from $\pi^*$ without any assumption is subtle problem and only guaranteed within strictly convex cost functions \cite{gangbo1996geometry}.
-Unfortunately, it is not satisfied in our $l_2$ cost.
-However, there is a known method \cite{caffarelli2002constructing} to find a solution based on relaxing the cost to strictly convex cost $||\bm x-\bm y||^{1+\epsilon}_2$ with $\epsilon > 0$.
-In our experiments, DOT works only when $||\bm x-\bm y||_2$ is small enough for given $\bm y$.
-In this case, there is no big difference between $||\bm x-\bm y||_2$ and $||\bm x-\bm y||_2^{1+\epsilon}$, and it suggests DOT approximates their solution. } $T: X \to X$, then the following equations are satisfied:
+Reconstructing it from $\pi^*$ without any assumption is subtle problem and only guaranteed within strictly convex cost functions \cite{gangbo1996geometry}.
+Although it is not satisfied in our $l_2$ cost, there is a known method \cite{caffarelli2002constructing} to find a solution based on relaxing the cost to strictly convex cost $||\bm x-\bm y||^{1+\epsilon}_2$ with $\epsilon > 0$.
+In our experiments, DOT works only when $||\bm x-\bm y||_2$ is small enough for given $\bm y$, and it may suggest DOT approximates their solution, however, note that it is not evident whether our practical gradient-based implementation realizes it as pointed out in \cite{song2020discriminator}. } $T: X \to X$, then the following equations are satisfied:

 \end{theorem} (Proof) It can be proved by combining well know facts.
 See Supplementary Materials. $_\square$